kevinlam0/Course_Review_App/README.md

 # JavaFX CRUD Course Review App
-A JavaFX applicaiton for managing course reviews, featuring user authentication, course search functionality, and the ability to add and view reviews of each course.
+Full-stack JavaFX applicaiton for managing course reviews, featuring user authentication, course search functionality, and the ability to add and view reviews of each course.

 ## Features
 ### Log-in Actions: